 This tracker provides total market size and vendor share for the following technology areas.
 Measurement for this tracker is in unit shipments and factory revenue for WLAN controllers, routers, access points, and network interface cards (NICs).

-- Controllers, routers, switches, NICs, gateways, and traditional and dependent access points by location and wireless standard
+- Controllers, routers, switches, gateways, and access points by location and wireless standard

 - Unit shipments and revenue

-This tracker is delivered on a quarterly basis via a pivot table tool.
-Deliverables for this tracker are listed below.
-For a complete delivery schedule, please contact an IDC sales representative.
+This tracker is delivered on a quarterly basis via a web-based interface for online querying and downloads.
+The following are the deliverables for this tracker.
+For a complete delivery schedule please contact an IDC sales representative.

 IDC's Tracker Methodology